Scientific: Berberis trifoliata (also known as Mahonia trifoliata)

 Propagation: Fresh seed propagation, vegetative stem cuttings, tissue culture, micropropagation.

-Additional comments: Desert barberry is a seldom used southwest native shrub.
-The genera Berberis and Mahonia are often confused and combined; some taxonomist consider them to be the same while others differentiate.
+Additional comments: Desert barberry is a prickly, seldom-used, southwest native shrub.
+The genera Berberis and Mahonia were once separate, but species within these two genera are now all considered to be in the genus Berberis.